fantauzzi/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Function `main()` initialises a heatmap to all zeros (black) before it starts looping over the input video frames.
-For every frame, it detects the probable bounding boxes of cars calling `find_bounding_boxes()`, in blue in the video frame below.
+For every frame, it detects probable bounding boxes of cars calling `find_bounding_boxes()`, drawn in blue in the video frame below.

 ![alt text][image12]